Sunanda02/Sunanda02/README.md

 # About Me

-Hi there 👋 I’m **Sunanda Patra** — an aspiring **Data Analyst** passionate about transforming raw data into meaningful insights that drive smarter decisions.
+I’m **Sunanda Patra** — an **Data Analyst** passionate about transforming raw data into meaningful insights that drive smarter decisions.

 I enjoy working at the intersection of: